AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 dogmatize on man\'s final destiny.
-It was engrossed in getting established among men the great truth of God\'s universal Fatherhood, as revealed in the incarnation, \"God in Christ, reconciling the world unto himself,\"[^40] Some taught endless punishment for a portion of mankind;
+It was engrossed in getting established among men the great truth of God\'s universal Fatherhood, as revealed in the incarnation, \"God in Christ, reconciling the world unto himself,\"[^38] Some taught endless punishment for a portion of mankind;
 others, the annihilation of the wicked; others had no definite opinion on human destiny; but the larger part, especially from **Clement of Alexandria** on for three hundred years, taught universal salvation.
-It is unthinkable[^41] that endless punishment was a doctrine of the early church, when it is seen that not one of the early creeds embodied it.\"[^42]
+It is unthinkable[^39] that endless punishment was a doctrine of the early church, when it is seen that not one of the early creeds embodied it.\"[^40]

 # 2. Early Christianity a Cheerful Religion.

 When our Lord announced his religion this world was in a condition of unutterable corruption, wretchedness and gloom.
-Slavery, poverty, vice that the pen is unwilling to name, almost universally prevailed, and even religion partook of the general degradation.[^43] Decadence, depopulation, insecurity of property, person and life, according to Taine,[^44] were everywhere.
-Philosophy taught that it would be better for man never to have been created.[^45] In the first century Rome held supreme sway.[^46] Nations had been destroyed by scores, and the civilized world had lost half of its population by the sword.
+Slavery, poverty, vice that the pen is unwilling to name, almost universally prevailed, and even religion partook of the general degradation.[^41] Decadence, depopulation, insecurity of property, person and life, according to Taine,[^42] were everywhere.
+Philosophy taught that it would be better for man never to have been created.[^43] In the first century Rome held supreme sway.[^44] Nations had been destroyed by scores, and the civilized world had lost half of its population by the sword.
 In the first century forty out of seventy years were years of famine, accompanied by plague and pestilence.
 There was universal depression and deepest melancholy.
-When men were thus overborne with the gloom and horror of error and sin, into their night of darkness[^47] came the religion of Christ.
+When men were thus overborne with the gloom and horror of error and sin, into their night of darkness[^45] came the religion of Christ.
 Its announcements were all of hope and cheer.
-Its language was, \"Come to me, all you who labor and are heavy laden and I will give you rest.\"[^48] \"Rejoice in the Lord always; again I will say, rejoice.\"[^49] \"We rejoice with joy unspeakable and full of glory.\"[^50] Men were invited to accept the tidings of great joy.
-John the Baptist, the herald of Jesus, was a recluse, mortifying body and spirit, but Jesus said, \"John came neither eating nor drinking, but the Son of Man came eating and drinking.\"[^51] He forbade all anxiety and care among his followers, and exhorted all to be as trustful as are the lilies of the field and the fowls of the air.[^52] Says **Matthew Arnold**, \"Christ professed to bring in happiness.
+Its language was, \"Come to me, all you who labor and are heavy laden and I will give you rest.\"[^46] \"Rejoice in the Lord always; again I will say, rejoice.\"[^47] \"We rejoice with joy unspeakable and full of glory.\"[^48] Men were invited to accept the tidings of great joy.
+John the Baptist, the herald of Jesus, was a recluse, mortifying body and spirit, but Jesus said, \"John came neither eating nor drinking, but the Son of Man came eating and drinking.\"[^49] He forbade all anxiety and care among his followers, and exhorted all to be as trustful as are the lilies of the field and the fowls of the air.[^50]

+Says **Matthew Arnold**, \"Christ professed to bring in happiness.
 All the words that belong to his mission.
-Gospel, kingdom of God, Savior, grace, peace, living water, bread of life, are brimful of promise and joy.\"[^53] And his cheerful, joyful religion at once won its way by its messages of peace and tranquility, and for a while its converts were everywhere characterized by their joyfulness and cheerfulness. **Haweis**[^54]
+Gospel, kingdom of God, Savior, grace, peace, living water, bread of life, are brimful of promise and joy.\"[^51] And his cheerful, joyful religion at once won its way by its messages of peace and tranquility, and for a while its converts were everywhere characterized by their joyfulness and cheerfulness.

-writes: \"The three first centuries of the Christian church are almost idyllic in their simplicity, sincerity and purity.
-There is less admixture of evil, less intrusion of the world, the flesh, and the devil, more simple-hearted goodness, earnestness and reality to be found in the space between Nero and Constantine than in any other three centuries from AD 100 to 1800.\"[^55] **Edmond de Pressensé** calls the early era of the church its \"blessed childhood, all calmness and simplicity.\"[^56] **William Cave** states: \"The noblest portion of church history \* \* \* the most considerable age of the church, the years from Eusebius to Basil the Great.\"[^57]
+**Haweis**[^52] writes: \"The three first centuries of the Christian church are almost idyllic in their simplicity, sincerity and purity.
+There is less admixture of evil, less intrusion of the world, the flesh, and the devil, more simple-hearted goodness, earnestness and reality to be found in the space between Nero and Constantine than in any other three centuries from AD 100 to 1800.\"[^53]

+**Edmond de Pressensé** calls the early era of the church its \"blessed childhood, all calmness and simplicity.\"[^54] **William Cave** states:
+\"The noblest portion of church history \* \* \* the most considerable age of the church, the years from Eusebius to Basil the Great.\"[^55]

-Christianity was everywhere at first, a religion of \"sweetness and light.\"[^58] The Greek fathers exemplified all these qualities, and Clement and Origen were ideals of its perfect spirit.
-But from Augustine downward the Latin reaction, prompted by the tendency of men in all ages to escape the exactions laid upon the soul by thought, and who flee to external authority to avoid the demands of reason, was away from the genius of Christianity, until Augustinianism ripened into Popery, and the beautiful system of the Greek fathers was succeeded by the nightmare of the theology of the mediaeval centuries, and later of Calvinism and Puritanism.[^59] Had the church followed the prevailing spirit of the ante-Nicene Fathers it would have conserved the best thought of Greece, the divine ideals of Plato, and joined them to the true interpretation of Christianity, and we may venture to declare that it would thus have continued the career of progress that had rendered the first three centuries so marvelous in their character; a progress that would have continued with accelerated speed, and Christendom would have widened its borders and deepened its sway immeasurably.
+Christianity was everywhere at first, a religion of \"sweetness and light.\"[^56] The Greek fathers exemplified all these qualities, and **Clement** and **Origen** were ideals of its perfect spirit.
+But from **Augustine** downward the Latin reaction, prompted by the tendency of men in all ages to escape the exactions laid upon the soul by thought, and who flee to external authority to avoid the demands of reason, was away from the genius of Christianity, until Augustinianism ripened into Popery, and the beautiful system of the Greek fathers was succeeded by the nightmare of the theology of the mediaeval centuries, and later of Calvinism and Puritanism.[^57] Had the church followed the prevailing spirit of the ante-Nicene Fathers it would have conserved the best thought of Greece, the divine ideals of Plato, and joined them to the true interpretation of Christianity, and we may venture to declare that it would thus have continued the career of progress that had rendered the first three centuries so marvelous in their character; a progress that would have continued with accelerated speed, and Christendom would have widened its borders and deepened its sway immeasurably.
 With the prevalence of the Latin language the East and the West grew apart, and the latter, more and more discarding reason, and controlled, by the iron inflexibility of a semi-pagan secular government, gave Roman Catholicism its opportunity.

-The influence of the ascetic religions of the Asiatic countries, especially Buddhism, contaminated Christianity, resulting later in celibacy, monasteries, convents, hermits, and all the worse elements of Catholicism in the Middle Ages.[^60] At the first contact Christianity absorbed more than it modified, till in the later ages the alien force became supreme.
+The influence of the ascetic religions of the Asiatic countries, especially Buddhism, contaminated Christianity, resulting later in celibacy, monasteries, convents, hermits, and all the worse elements of Catholicism in the Middle Ages.[^58] At the first contact Christianity absorbed more than it modified, till in the later ages the alien force became supreme.
 In fact, orientalism was already beginning to mar the beautiful simplicity of Christianity when John wrote his Gospel to